-- Are 48 hours to 4 weeks postpartum - Have postpartum sepsis or post-septic abortion - Have unexplained vaginal bleeding (must do an examination before initiating method) - Have active pelvic inflammatory disease, gonorrhea, or chlamydia (initiation only, continuation of method is acceptable) - Have uterine fibroids or other distortion of the uterine cavity - Have a very high individual likelihood of STIs (for instance, women who have multiple sexual partners or whose partner has other sexual partners).
+- Are 48 hours to 4 weeks postpartum - Have postpartum sepsis or post-septic abortion - Have unexplained vaginal bleeding (must do an examination before initiating method) - Have active pelvic inflammatory disease, chlamydia, or gonorrhea (initiation only, continuation of method is acceptable) - Have a very high individual likelihood of STIs (for instance, women who have multiple sexual partners or whose partner has other sexual partners).
 Under these circumstances, insertion should be delayed until appropriate testing and treatment have occurred. - Have AIDS and are not clinically well (initiation only)

-Check medical eligibility criteria if client has other serious health problems.
+Check medical eligibility criteria if adolescent has other serious health problems.

-- Safe, effective, and long-acting (up to 12 years) - Easy to remove (by the provider) if the client wants to become pregnant - No daily action required - Doesn't interfere with sex - Can be used discreetly-no visible clues that it is used (occasionally a partner may feel the strings during sex) - Can be inserted up to 48 hours postpartum or from 4 weeks postpartum onwards - Doesn't interfere with breastfeeding - Can be used by young women, including those who have never been pregnant - The copper IUD can also be used as emergency contraception to prevent pregnancy if inserted within 5 days of unprotected sex.
+- Safe, effective, and long-acting (up to 12 years) - Easy to remove (by the provider) if the client wants to become pregnant - No daily action required - Doesn't interfere with sex - Can be used discreetly-no visible clues that it is used (occasionally a partner may feel the strings during sex) - Can be inserted up to 48 hours postpartum or from 4 weeks postpartum onwards - Doesn't interfere with breastfeeding - Can be used by young women, including those who have never been pregnant - The copper Cu-IUD can also be used as emergency contraception to prevent pregnancy if inserted within 5 days of unprotected sex.